N.Korea caps month of tests with longest-range missile since 2017 | MarketScreener

 The test comes less than a week before the opening of the Winter Olympics in Beijing, which is North Korea's main political and economic partner.
 Pyongyang has said it would be skipping the Games because of the COVID-19 pandemic and "hostile forces."

-"Kim seems to be ramping up tests in bid to pressure both Washington and Beijing over sanctions just ahead of the Olympics," said Uk Yang, research fellow at Center for Foreign Policy and National Security.
+"Kim seems to be ramping up tests in bid to pressure both Washington and Beijing over sanctions just ahead of the Olympics," said Yang Uk, research fellow at Center for Foreign Policy and National Security.

-The tests would also appear to be the final nail in the coffin for Moon's last-ditch push for a peace deal with North Korea before he leaves office in May, Uk added.

-"It's clear that North Korea is saying inter-Korean relations will need to start from scratch," he said.

 In an address ahead of the New Year, Kim Jong Un called for bolstering the military with cutting-edge technology at a time when talks with South Korea and the United States have stalled.